Origen-SDK/origen_sim/README.md

 snapshot.

-OrigenSim provides an <code>artifacts</code> API to handle this problem. <code>Artifacts</code> are just files or directories that need to be available in the <code>run_dir</cdoe> prior to the simulation start.
-This can be used to reconstruct the run directory regardless of vendor or target configurations, and without needing to build in the logic to the application itself.
+OrigenSim provides an <code>artifacts</code> API to handle this problem. <code>Artifacts</code> are just files or directories that need to be available in the <code>run_dir</code> prior to the simulation start.
+This can be used to reconstruct the run directory regardless of vendor or target configurations, and without requiring you to build in the logic into the application itself.

 OrigenSim will automatically look for artifacts in the directory <code>#{Origen.app.root}/simulation/_artifacts_</code>.
-Anything in the this folder will be moved to the run directory and place in <code>_artifacts_</code> just before the simulation process starts.
+Anything in the this folder will be moved to the run directory and placed in <code>_artifacts_</code> just before the simulation process starts.
 You can customize these directories when instantiating the environment.
 For example:

 ~~~ruby